 Once you’ve done this initial set up and research, start lightly sharing.

 The point of social media and marketing is to start conversations or join them.
 You may be surprised at first at how many people engage with you… it’s okay to talk to strangers — this is marketing.

 Marketing is a lot of work.
 But you’re not expected to do everything all the time.
 By breaking off your work load into little chunks, you can achieve it.
-Launch your website and automate your social media posts all in one with Bounce House.
+Launch your website and manage new customers easily with Bounce House.